gmalysa/spyglass/README.md

 to `inspect()`.

 The options object passed to `gls.inspect()` is the same as that passed to the constructor.
-Therefore, you can construct a glasses object that has your preferred settings stored as a default by simply passing your options to the constructor rather than waiting until you call `gls.inspect()`.
+Therefore, you can construct a spyglass object that has your preferred settings stored as a default by simply passing your options to the constructor rather than waiting until you call `gls.inspect()`.

 ## Examples